microsoft/qsharp-runtime/src/QirRuntime/README.md

 See [https://code.visualstudio.com/docs/remote/wsl] on how to use VS Code with WSL.

-### Generating IR

-To generate IR of the native components as part of the build:

-1. Install LLVM (see above) so you have opt.exe and other tools that work with IR.
-2. Modify ProduceIR.cmake to point to these tools.
-(Or copy them into a separate folder and add that folder to `%PATH%.` If you are building LLVM locally, don't add the whole target build folder to `%PATH%` because it would likely confuse Clang.)
-3. To produce IR once pass `ir` option to `build.py`.
-To do that on every build, uncomment setting `${GENERATE_IR}` variable in the root `CMakeLists.txt`.

 ## Test

 Some of the tests depend on Microsoft.Quantum.Simulator.Runtime library.
 To run them make sure to build Native simulator from this repository first.